On this page, you’ll find links to register to vote, view your sample ballot, find your polling location, and answers to frequently asked questions.

 Yes.
 If you were convicted of a misdemeanor, you can vote.

-If you’re awaiting trial on a felony charge, you can vote.
+If you’re awaiting trial on a felony charge but have not been convicted and do not have a previous charge, you can vote.

 If you were convicted of a felony, you can vote once you complete your sentence, including any probation or parole.
 You will have to re-register to vote once your sentence is complete, per K.S.A.
 22-3722.